vckyou/Reforestation/README.md

-## I've been trying to come up with a dad joke about momentum . . . but I just can't seem to get it going.
+## I just wrote a book on reverse psychology.
+Do not read it!